jackha/smartwheelgui/README.rst

 Raspbian jessie
 ===============

-it seems that all the dependencies are already installed!
+It seems that all the dependencies are already installed!

     $ sudo pip-3.2 install --upgrade pyserial